eriksjolund/podman-socket-activation/README.md

 A good security practice is to run programs with as few privileges as possible.
 In case the program would get hacked, the intruder would only gain access to the privileges at hand.

-Note: If a network server needs to establish outgoing connections, remove the __--network=none__ option.
+Note: in case a network server needs to establish outgoing connections, remove the __--network=none__ option.
-The native network throughput performance will be limited to the communication passing through the socket-activated socket.
+The native network throughput speed will only be for to the communication passing through the socket-activated socket.
 Other network traffic needs to pass through slirp4netns and get the performance penalty that comes with it.

 Note: if your machine is running SELinux, you need to have __container-selinux  2.183.0__ or newer installed.
 If you are using an older version of container-selinux and it does not work, add `--security-opt label=disable` to `podman run` as a work around.